The local Tb theorem with rough test functions: Concluding remark

 \section{Concluding remark}

 We have completed the proofs of Theorems~\ref{thm:Hofmann} and \ref{thm:main}, dealing with the boundedness of singular integral operators on $\R^d$ with the Lebesgue measure.
-Using the dyadic cubes of Christ~\cite{Christ:90} in place of the standard dyadic cubes, these results extend to a metric space with a doubling measure without difficulty.
+Using the dyadic cubes of Christ~\cite{Christ:90} in place of the Euclidean dyadic cubes, these results extend to a metric space with a doubling measure without difficulty.
 In particular, a Hardy inequality is also valid for Christ's dyadic cubes, as observed by Auscher and Routin \cite{AR}.
+A version for non-doubling measures is recently due to Martikainen, Mourgoglou and Tolsa \cite{MMT}, but only for antisymmetric kernels.